lzj1769/scGCO_simple/README.md

-An simplfied version of scGCO source code obtained from the author
+A simplified version of scGCO source code obtained from the author